What are the symptoms of poison ivy, poison oak, and poison sumac? Are they treatable with over-the-counter medications OR is a doctor visit required?

 - Rash on a large portion of your body or face

-Ultimately the decision on how to respond will depend on the individual reaction.
-Here's hoping the situation is over soon!Alice!
+Ultimately, the decision on how to respond will depend on an individual’s reaction.
+Here's hoping you’re no longer itching for more information on these plants!Alice!